 What kind of backend services can serverless computing provide?

 Most serverless providers offer database and storage services to their customers, and many also have Function-as-a-Service (FaaS) platforms, like Cloudflare Workers.
 FaaS allows developers to execute small pieces of code on the network edge.
 With FaaS, developers can build a modular architecture, making a codebase that is more scalable without having to spend resources on maintaining the underlying backend.
 Learn more about FaaS >>

 What are the advantages of serverless computing?

-- Lower costs - Serverless computing is generally very cost-effective, as traditional cloud providers of backend services (server allocation) often result in the consumer paying for unused space or idle computation time.
+- Lower costs - Serverless computing is generally very cost-effective, as traditional cloud providers of backend services (server allocation) often result in the user paying for unused space or idle CPU time.

 - Simplified scalability - Developers using serverless architecture don’t have to worry about policies to scale up their code.
 The serverless vendor handles all of the scaling on demand.

-- Simplified backend code - With FaaS, developers only need to create simple functions without worrying about API calls and other server-related complications.
+- Simplified backend code - With FaaS, developers can create simple functions that independently perform a single purpose, like making an API call.

 - Quicker turnaround - Serverless architecture can significantly cut time to market.
 Instead of needing a complicated deploy process to roll out bug fixes and new features, developers can add and modify code on a piecemeal basis.

 Learn more about the benefits of serverless computing.